What does a Respiratory Therapist do to help children?

 - Respiratory Tract Infection

 These problems, along with many others, affect children and need medical attention.
-According to the Center for Disease Control and Prevention, asthma is actually the leading cause of children missing school and afflicts around 10 percent of children.
-Patients are taken care of on a case-by-case basis and need to be handled with care.
+According to the Center for Disease Control and Prevention, asthma is the leading cause of children missing school and afflicts around 10 percent of children.

 As a Respiratory Therapist, you could work one-on-one with children who have problems with asthma, and help provide the care they need.
-Through interviewing, assessing the symptoms, examining, then consulting with physicians, each patient will have a treatment plan developed for them.
+Through interviewing, assessing the symptoms, examining, then consulting with physicians, each patient can have a treatment plan developed for them.

 Not only will Respiratory Therapists handle illnesses such as those mentioned above, but they also can handle cases of emergency care to individuals who have experienced events such as heart attacks, shock, or drownings.